Teej festival in Nepal – “The festival especially for Hindu Women.”

 Why do women wear red during the Teej festival?

 In Nepal, married ladies wear red exclusively.
 Although everyone can wear red whenever they wish, red has special significance in Nepali culture and tradition in Teej.
 For married ladies, red is regarded as a “Shubha,” or fortunate color.
 In keeping with Hindu custom, a woman wears red at her wedding.
 During the marriage ceremony, the male applies red vermillion powder to the woman’s forehead.
-A married lady typically dresses in red, whether it is a tika, a necklace, bangles, or clothing after marriage.
+A married lady typically dresses in red, whether a tika, a necklace, bangles, or clothing after marriage.

-Importance of Pasupatinath Temple on Teej
+Importance of Pashupatinath Temple on Teej

 The Pashupatinath Temple is one of Nepal’s most renowned and historic sites.
 It is filled with hope and good vibes.
 It is also said that the deity Shiva’s avatar previously resided there.
 So many female worshipers of Lord Shiva come to the temple.